 Wildlife of Queen Elizabeth National Park

-The diverse eco systems support a wildlife variety and volume of wildlife.
+The diverse ecosystems support a wildlife variety and volume of wildlife.
 Up to 95 mammals have been recorded.

 Animals in Queen Elizabeth National Park